-For the purposes of this inspection, a non-recreational vehicle trailer (trailer) is a nonautomotive vehicle designed to be hauled to transport something.
-Verify that safety chains are present when required.
-Trailers must be inspected for cracks or structural rust on the frame, tongue, gooseneck, or fifth wheel attachment point.
+For the purposes of this inspection, a non-recreational vehicle trailer (trailer) is a non-automotive vehicle designed to be hauled to transport something.
+Verify safety chains are present and in good condition for installation when they are needed.
+Trailers must be inspected for cracks and structural rust on the frame, tongue, gooseneck, and fifth wheel attachment point.
 Inspect enclosed trailers, trailers equipped with ramps, and utility trailers to ensure all components are securely fastened.

-- Hood, doors, or trunk/liftgate are missing, damaged, do not latch, or bind when opening or closing. - Fenders, panels, or bumpers are missing, significantly damaged, or not securely fastened. - There is unrepaired or improperly repaired frame damage or structural rust that effects the proper mounting and/or operation of suspension, and/or steering. - There are signs of previous unrepaired collision damage or structural rust that significantly alter the shape and/or structure of the unibody. - The body or cab of the vehicle is not sealed against the penetration of gases and fumes from the engine or exhaust system. - Any visible fuel leaks are found. - Hitch is not securely fastened.
+- The hood, any of the doors, or the trunk/liftgate are missing, damaged, do not latch, or bind when opening or closing. - Any fenders, panels, or bumpers are missing, damaged, or not securely fastened. - There is any unrepaired or poorly repaired frame damage or structural rust. - There are any signs of unrepaired collision damage or structural rust that significantly alter the shape or structure of the unibody. - The body or cab of the vehicle is not sealed against the penetration of gases or fumes from the engine or exhaust system. - There are any visible fuel leaks. - The hitch is damaged or not securely fastened.